Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 [**Unicorn Revealer**](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln).

 2. I was experiencing a problem with drawing and placing the **net** in the middle of the playfield.
-I managed to resolve this issue by testing different function scenarios and finding the function which drew the net exactly where I wanted.
+I managed to resolve this issue by testing different function scenarios and finding the one which drew the net exactly where I wanted.

 **Additional Testing**

 I have asked my family members, friends and fellow [**Code Institute**](https://codeinstitute.net/) students to test and review my website.
 I was advised the game could have a leaderboard with the best scorer, number of wins and defeats and the **RESET GAME** button.
 These ideas were included in **Features to be implemented in the future** paragraph in [**README.md**](https://github.com/KrisK1978/play-whiff-whaff-game/blob/master/README.md) file.